-Ernest Rosehill fled persecution in Tsarist and, like many of his compatriots with their poor English and scant resources, ended up in the unlikely city of Cork in south west Ireland.
-After rescuing members of his family, he opened a music shop on the city’s Grand Parade, where he purveyed records and instruments for subsequent decades.
-A synagogue was opened in 1915 for the flourishing community which overflowed on the Sabbath.
-However, as the young Jewish left for education or marriage opportunities the community declined and the synagogue finally closed in 2016, leaving some of its treasures to Cork Public Museum.
+Ernest Rosehill fled persecution and pogroms in Tsarist Russia and, like many of his compatriots with their poor English and scant resources, ended up in the unlikely city of Cork in south west Ireland.
+After rescuing members of his family, he opened a music shop on the city’s Grand Parade, where he purveyed records and instruments for decades to follow.
+A synagogue was opened in 1915 for the flourishing Cork Hebrew community.
+It overflowed on the Sabbath of every week.
+However, as the young Jewish left Cork for education or marriage opportunities the community declined and the synagogue finally closed in 2016, leaving some of its treasures to Cork Public Museum.

 The photo shows writer and Jewish historian Yanky Fachler helping us translate the inscription on the front plate of the Torah.